Group B’s most legendary Lancia was its last rear-wheel-drive champion

 The world of motorsport witnessed a convergence of legends in 1982.
 That year, the FIA introduced Group B—the dangerous, near-unlimited class that fostered some of the fastest and most powerful cars ever to hit dirt, an era spoken today with awe, reverence, hushed tones.
 Lancia, whose Stratos had won three consecutive World Rally Championship Constructors’ titles, introduced the 037 in partnership with Abarth.
 Martini Racing, for its part, placed its famed livery across this new Lancia, forging one of the longest-lasting sponsorships in rallying history.

-Underneath the massive one-piece, skyward-opening, carbon-fiber bodywork was a 2.0-liter Fiat Twin Cam four, designed by famed Ferrari engineer Aurelio Lampredi and turned transversely.
-Lanica tacked on an Abarth Volumex Roots-type supercharger to avoid the lag of a traditional turbocharger, as well as Kugelfischer mechanical fuel injection.
-Evolution 1 began with 265 horsepower routed through a five-speed gearbox and self-locking differential, but by Evolution 2 in 1984 it was producing closer to 325 hp.
+Underneath the massive one-piece, skyward-opening, carbon-fiber bodywork was a 2.0-liter Fiat Twin Cam four, designed by famed Ferrari engineer Aurelio Lampredi and turned longtudinally.
+Lancia tacked on an Abarth Volumex Roots-type supercharger to avoid the lag of a traditional turbocharger, and later added Bosch Kugelfischer mechanical fuel injection.
+Evolution 1 began with 265 horsepower routed through a five-speed gearbox and self-locking differential, but by Evolution 2 in 1984 it was producing closer to 325 hp from 2.1 liters.
 In a car that weighed barely over 2000 pounds, the 037 could more than hold its own against the soon-to-come Ford RS200s, Porsche 959s and Ferrari 288 GTOs that would define Group B as an insane, all-out, no-holds-barred class.

 But the 037, despite all this advanced tech, had one thing that was about to go out of style in Group B: rear-wheel drive.